Veronica Cale: Powers and abilities

 Veronica Cale is the average non-meta standard of a typical homo sapiens who does not engage in regular exercise.
 While not intellectually on par with the likes of Niles Caulder or Brainiac, Cale is an able-bodied scientist and historian who earned more than 3 PhD's in her youth while attending Harvard University.
 Even before proper schooling her mother had long realized Cale held a high intellect, one she broadened with various intellectual facilities that expanded her perspicuity horizons.
 Cale would eventually put such intellect to exceptional use by rediscovering the location of her deadbeat father after he had moved out of country, only to blackmail him for a generous sum to maintain her silence.
-Cale would then move onto specialize in various medical, synthesis, electronics and community sciences in the pursuit of founding her own company.
-Having created a couple of subsidiaries with which to bankroll her sizable fortune invested in selling software to Wayne Tech, showing credible business sense (being one of the wealthiest people in the world) and sociology (having an avid understanding of personal mindset in order to manipulate the masses, not to mention having ties and connections to various political, correspondent, military and criminal spheres of influence).
-Whilst having no formal combat training she is efficient with ballistics and firearms, Her company also profits from various defense contracts, indicating she is also apt at weapons design.
+Cale would then move on to specialize in various medical, synthesis, electronics and community sciences; all in the pursuit of founding her own company.
+Having created a number of subsidiaries with which to bankroll her sizable fortune invested in selling software to Wayne Tech, showing credible business sense, as well as knowledge of psychology and sociology.
+Whilst having no formal combat training, she is efficient with ballistics and firearms.
+Her company also profits from various defense contracts, indicating she is also apt at weapons design.